Kaa65/SDNNStokesInversion/SDNN/README.md

 Notes:
 The code will also save b_total, inclination and azimuth if save_mag_field_o = True;
-otherwise only save bx, by, bz, Doppler width and LOS velocity.
+otherwise the code will only save bx, by, bz, Doppler width and LOS velocity.